Bay Area DUI Lawyer

 Penalties for a DUI in the Bay Area

 A Bay Area DUI conviction can also result in a convicted driver's participation in the Ignition Interlock Device (IID) pilot program.
-The pilot program mandates that individuals convicted of a DUI in certain Bay Area counties install an IID device on their car, and requires drivers to pass an alcohol breath test every time they try to start their cars.
+The pilot program mandates that individuals convicted of a DUI in certain Bay Area counties install an IID device on their car, and requires drivers to pass an alcohol breath test every time they attempt to start their car.

 If the DUI is charged as a felony, the consequences are more severe.
 Most DUIs are misdemeanors, but a driver whose drunk driving leads to an accident with another car or injures someone may be charged with a felony DUI.
 Likewise, a driver who receives a fourth DUI conviction in 10 consecutive years is automatically charged with felony DUI.